Search by Keyword

 Recording History

-On April 16th, 1964, a last minute recording session was scheduled at EMI Studio Two for recording the title track for their nearly completed first movie.
+A last minute recording session was scheduled at EMI Studio Two on April 16th, 1964, for recording the title track for their nearly completed first movie.
 Three hours was all that was needed, from 10 am to 1 pm.
-Present on this day, besides producer George Martin and engineers Norman Smith and Geoff Emerick, was journalist and friend Maureen Cleave as well as the film's director Richard Lester.
+Present on this day, other than The Beatles, producer George Martin and engineers Norman Smith and Geoff Emerick, was journalist and friend Maureen Cleave as well as the film's director Dick Lester.

 Maureen Cleave remembers helping them put the finishing touch on the lyrics in the studio on this day.
 John apparently re-wrote the lyrics on the back of a birthday card meant for his son Julian, which contained the line "But when I get home to you, I find my tiredness is through, and I feel alright."
 Maureen Cleave told him that she thought "my tiredness is through" was a weak line, so John immediately took out a pen, crossed out the line, and came up with "I find the things that you do will make me feel alright."